Torphedo/Esper-RE/README.md

 # Esper-RE
-A repository containing tools, templates, and information for editing and reverse-engineering Phantom Dust files.
+Tools, templates, and information for modding and researching Phantom Dust files.
 These tools mainly focus on [ALR](https://phantomdust.miraheze.org/wiki/Modding/File_Formats/ALR) files, but there are also some simple tools for [Deck/Arsenal](https://phantomdust.miraheze.org/wiki/Modding/File_Formats/Decks) files and [SSB](https://phantomdust.miraheze.org/wiki/File_Formats/SSB) menu script files.
 You can find more info